Hepatitis B | Pokenga ate

 • people having kidney dialysis

-• travelers to regions with intermediate or high rates of hepatitis B
+• travellers to regions with intermediate or high rates of hepatitis B

-• people who participate in contact sports where there is high risk of bleeding injury
+• people who participate in contact sports where there's a high risk of bleeding injury

-• people aged 25 years or over who are of Māori, Pasifika or Asian ethnicity
+• people 25 years of age or over who are of Māori, Pacific Peoples or Asian ethnicity

 • people born in Asia or the Pacific Islands.